Felitendo/Feloverse/README.md

-# Feloverse
+# felo.gg
-Public List of all the Websites and Projects I'm selfhosting
+A Public List of all the Websites and Projects I'm selfhosting